A Glimpse into the Regulatory Future of Vaping

 Marketing: Lindblom more-or-less suggests a total prohibition on any, save for direct mails and emails to “pre-registered confirmed smokers”.

-Flavorings: While not specifically calling for their blanket ban, Lindblom arguably comes very close: firstly by suggesting that the FDA could “ban e-cigarette flavors that could attract youth—if doing that would discourage e-cigarette use among youth and non-smokers and not disproportionately reduce constructive e-cigarette use as an alternative to smoking.” (how on earth can they determine this?).
+Flavorings: While not specifically calling for their blanket ban, Lindblom arguably comes very close: firstly by suggesting that the FDA could “ban e-cigarette flavors that could attract youth—if doing that would discourage e-cigarette use among youth and non-smokers and not disproportionately reduce constructive vape mod use as an alternative to smoking.” (how on earth can they determine this?).
 Secondly, he states: “prohibit potentially harmful contaminants in the nicotine-containing liquids; and ban ingredients, other than nicotine or any other ingredients necessary to the operation of the e-cigarette, that might be harmful when converted from liquid to aerosol form and inhaled.”
 Well, what if flavors are only slightly harmful, but render e-cigarettes much more palatable to smokers?
 Remember that tobacco flavor in e-cigarettes is just that, an added flavor.

 General considerations: “Limit the voltage or temperatures that e-cigarettes can produce to turn their liquid into aerosol vapor, as there is evidence that high temperatures and voltages can expose users to higher, more harmful levels of formaldehyde than cigarettes, and viable lower voltages and temperatures produce no exposure” - So, bye bye mech mods and devices without temperature protection.